 Page not found

-The 2017 Bishop Lecture in Bioethics was presented by Norman Daniels, PhD, Mary B Saltonstall Professor and Professor of Ethics and Population Health in the Department of Global Health and Population at Harvard School of Public Health.
-Dr. Daniels presented a talk entitled, "Universal Access vs. Universal Coverage: Two models of what we should aim for."
-The Bishop Lecture served as the keynote address during the CBSSM Research Colloquium.
+Norman Daniels, PhD is Mary B. Saltonstall Professor of Population Ethics and Professor of Ethics and Population Health in the Department of Global Health and Population at the Harvard School of Public Health.